 James Horn, Wine & Service Director for Mike Isabella Concepts

 - Barboursville Brut NV from Barboursville Vineyards in Virginia.
 A dry, very solid wine (approx. $12.00/bottle)

 Guy Golin, Former Sommelier at the now closed J&G Steakhouse:

 - Rosato Spumante, Casabiance NV from Venegazzu, Italy (approx. $48/bottle)

-now, all you need is SOMEONE to do this with:
+now, all you need is SOMEONE to feel this good about: